bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/accounts-for-bitcoin-easypaysy!.md

 Aaron: 00:27:22

-Okay okay so IOC transactions don't need the `OP_RETURN´ anymore so easy peasy transactions can be as lean as any regular Bitcoin transaction now.
+Okay okay so IOC transactions don't need the `OP_RETURN` anymore so easy peasy transactions can be as lean as any regular Bitcoin transaction now.

 Sjors: 00:27:33